Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/interp-delta.png
     :width: 60%

-    Schematic of actin cloud.
-Left:  The Actin bead triggers actin polymerisation.
+    Schematic of an actin cloud.
+Left:  The actin bead triggers actin polymerisation.
 Right Probe Bead.
 On the surface of the actin bead a dense and dendritic network forms a biomimetic actin cortex with an elastic modulus close to the kPa (Dark Green).
 From this actin cortex emanate a softer actin structure : The actin cloud .
 The actin cloud is  loosely entangled network formed by the filaments escaping from the bead actin cortex and extend on several micrometers.
-The actin cloud have an average elastic modulus which is several order of magnitude softer than the actin cortex.
+The actin cloud has an average elastic modulus which is several order of magnitude softer than the actin cortex.
 From the point of view of the probe bead in optical tweezer, the system (actin-bead+actin cortex) behave as a hard-sphere of radius